saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 - Starting from 2nd term working groups, the captains chosen need to have been a participant in at least one working group
 - Once a captain’s term ends and they are no longer captaining the next term, their merge rights will be rescinded and transferred to the new captain of the working group
 - Single review completed by the captain on the PR will be considered as criteria met to merge the PR (No additional reviews required)
-- The captain must follow the [Merging Guidelines](https://github.com/saltstack/salt-enhancement-proposals/); This is to ensure Salt project grows responsibly.
+- The captain must follow the [Merge Guidelines](https://github.com/saltstack/salt-enhancement-proposals/); This is to ensure the Salt project grows responsibly.
 - In rare occasions and in consultation with the Salt Core team, the captain can nominate a vice-captain for the working group, to help assist during a leave of absence or to share responsibilities.
 The captain can also give merge access to said vice-captain of their working group while ensuring they follow the Merging Guidelines.